buckster123/ApexOrchestrator/README.md

 2. **Chat**:
    - Sidebar: Pick model, prompt (load from `./prompts/`), enable tools.
    - Main: Type queries, upload images—watch streaming magic.
 3. **Prompts Focus**: Use "big-apex.txt" (pseudo-Python structured) as your go-to for advanced agent workflows.
-Built-ins (e.g., "tools-enabled.txt") are backups—auto-created if `./prompts/` is empty or files are lost, ensuring the app always works out-of-box.
+Built-ins (e.g., "tools-enabled.txt") are backups—auto-created if `./prompts/` is empty or files are lost.
 4. **Tools**: Toggle on for power—e.g., "Lint this Python code" triggers `code_lint`.
 5. **Customization**: Drop custom prompts in `./prompts/` (e.g., copy our pseudo-Python class into "big-apex.txt").